-Many first year students working towards an environmental science degree build experience by volunteering in faculty research labs, measuring water or soil quality, reviewing permit applications to determine the environmental impacts of new development projects, or studying the impacts of a contaminant on the environment.
+Many first-year students working toward an environmental science degree build experience by volunteering in faculty research labs, measuring water or soil quality, reviewing permit applications to determine the environmental impacts of new development projects, or studying the impacts of a contaminant on the environment.
 Working closely with professors in small classes makes classroom study, combined with research projects, a richer experience.

 Florida Tech is considered one of the top environmental science schools for its curriculum and tight-knit educational community.
 The learning environment is personalized with small classes where first-year students are encouraged to volunteer in any of the research labs.
 Qualified students are encouraged to participate in relevant research.

-Field trips to local waterways, water treatment facilities, air pollution monitoring sites, environmentally sensitive and protected lands, the Indian River Lagoon and Atlantic Ocean are part of our students’ overall experience and what makes Florida Tech one of the top environmental science schools.
+Field trips to local waterways, water treatment facilities, air pollution monitoring sites, environmentally sensitive and protected lands, the Indian River Lagoon, and the Atlantic Ocean are part of our students’ overall experience and what makes Florida Tech one of the top environmental science schools.

-The professors are well-versed in current developments in the their own areas of expertise and environmental issues of concern, conducting research in water, air and soil environments.
-The faculty is made up of environmental scientists, oceanographers, ocean engineers and meteorologists who genuinely care about the success of students.
-Florida Tech gives students local, regional and global environmental issues to solve such as offshore oil spills, sea-level rise and natural resource management.
+Our environmental science professors are well-versed in current developments in their own areas of expertise and environmental issues of concern, conducting research in water, air, and soil environments.
+The faculty is made up of environmental scientists, oceanographers, ocean engineers, and meteorologists who genuinely care about the success of students.
+Florida Tech gives students local, regional, and global environmental issues to solve such as offshore oil spills, sea-level rise, and natural resource management.

 Perhaps the most important resources are the natural laboratories that surround Florida Tech’s campus.
-Other top environmental science schools can’t compete with marine laboratories and field research sites situated on the Atlantic Coast and Indian River Lagoon.
-The four-acre Vero Beach Marine Laboratory contains a marine laboratory, classrooms and conference room, while the Ralph S. Evinrude Marine Operations Center houses vessels for students and faculty to use for teaching and research, with direct access to the Indian River Lagoon.
+Other top environmental science schools can’t compete with marine laboratories and field research sites.
+The Ralph S. Evinrude Marine Operations Center houses vessels for students and faculty to use for teaching and research, with direct access to the Indian River Lagoon.